chrishumboldt/Rocket-Tools/README.md

 var randomNumber = Rocket.random.integer(); // Generate a random integer
 ```

 Make sure not to overwrite the `Rocket` variable name to anything else within your project.
-Often a new reference will be made for the library and its defaults.
-This might make typing easier.
+Often a new reference will be made for the library and its defaults making typing easier.
 For example:

 ```javascript
 // Here we assign the library to a quick variable reference